Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Methods

 \textbf{UC Davis Medical Center Dataset: }10 subjects with the \textsuperscript{18}F-FDG tracer were included in this dataset.
 All data were acquired using a United Imaging Healthcare uExplorer total-body PET/CT system.
 Images were reconstructed using the OSEM algorithm with 4 iterations and 20 subsets.
 No post-smoothing was applied.
 The reconstruction matrix size was $828 \times 256\times 256$ with a $2.34 \times 2.34 \times 2.34 \si{mm}^3$ voxel size.
 The average full administered activity was $300.6\pm9.0\ \mathrm{MBq}$ with scan duration of 20 min and post-injection tracer uptake time of 120 min.
 2.5\%, 6.25\%, 12.5\%, 25\%, and 50\% low-count levels were available through listmode rebinning.
 Images were interpolated to match the voxel size of Shanghai Ruijin Hospital data when applying the trained network.

-All the images were reconstructed using vendors' software provided by United Imaging Healthcare and Siemens Healthineers.
+All the images were reconstructed using vendor software provided by United Imaging Healthcare and Siemens Healthineers.
 All the reconstruction parameters are the same as those used in clinical settings in the respective hospitals.